piscis/piscis/README.md

 I'm Alex a Software Developer from 🇩🇪 - I love building web-based applications in general with PHP, Typescript, VueJS, NodeJS, Nuxt3.

-- :books: I’m currently learning new stuff about VueJS, Nuxt3 and Typescript
+- :books: I’m currently learning new stuff about VueJS, Nuxt3, Nitro and Typescript
-- :bowtie: *2023 Goals:* Contribute more to Open Source projects
+- :bowtie: *2024 Goals:* Contribute to Open Source projects
 - :building_construction: I’m currently working on PHP, Nuxt3, VueJS applications

 ### 📫 How to reach me: